 The Government spends more on tax avoidance now than at any time in the past, but despite this, illegitimate payment schemes are still operating – and the number seems to be increasing.

 Be aware that HMRC has gone after the users of tax avoidance schemes, not the promoters.
 Contractors are a far easier target.
-Over 50,000 individuals have been targeted by the 2019 Loan Charge, some facing six-figure demands for back taxes.
+Over 50,000 individuals have been targeted historically, some of whom have faced six-figure demands for back taxes.

 Here are some things to watch out for when looking for an umbrella provider: